Ray Walker (footballer, born 1963): Port Vale

 Walker was loaned to Fourth Division Port Vale for two months at the start of the 1984–85 season.
-He played fifteen games for John Rudge's side, scoring his first goal in professional football on 15 September, in a 3–1 win over Torquay United at Plainmoor.
-He returned to Villa Park but failed to established himself in the first team.
-He returned to Port Vale (now in the Third Division) on a permanent basis in July 1986 for a fee of £12,000, plus 50% of any future sale above that amount (a fee settled by a tribunal).
+He played 15 games for John Rudge's side, scoring his first goal in professional football on 15 September in a 3–1 win over Torquay United at Plainmoor.
+He returned to Villa Park but failed to establish himself in the first-team.
+He returned to Port Vale (now in the Third Division) permanently in July 1986 for a fee of £12,000, plus 50% of any future sale above that amount (a fee settled by a tribunal).
+Aston Villa had demanded £25,000, whilst Port Vale could only afford to go to a maximum of £20,000.
 He played 54 games in 1986–87, scoring five goals.
 He was voted Player of the Year by the club's supporters in 1987–88, and was also selected by the PFA for the Third Division Team of the Year.
-These awards were handed to him for his performances during his 53-game season, with one of his seven goals coming from a long-range effort against Tottenham Hotspur in a celebrated FA Cup Fourth Round upset.
+These awards were handed to him for his performances during his 53-game season, with one of his seven goals coming from a long-range effort against Tottenham Hotspur in a celebrated FA Cup fourth round upset.
 He handed in a transfer request in June 1988, following rumours that the club had turned down an offer of £150,000 from Manchester City; his request was rejected – much to the disappointment of Stoke City manager Mick Mills.

 Rudge claimed that Walker and Robbie Earle had one of the best-ever midfield partnerships at the Vale.
 The pair helped the club win promotion in 1988–89, both men being key players in the 1989 play-off final.
 Walker was also selected in the PFA Team of the Year for a second successive season, scoring six goals in 56 appearances.
-Despite this, he said "Wait until next year.
+Despite this, he said, "Wait until next year.
 I had a bad season!"
 He helped the club to survive and prosper in the Second Division, and recovered from injury to post 47 appearances in 1989–90.
-He only scored the one goal, though it came at a crucial time, helping the "Valiants" to record a 3–2 victory over top-flight Derby County at Pride Park in the FA Cup.
+He only scored one goal, though it came at a crucial time, helping the "Valiants" to record a 3–2 victory over top-flight Derby County at Pride Park in the FA Cup.